cife

 • Recognised by almost all universities both in the UK and internationally.
 Subjects are scored on points, with a 7 being the highest grade.

 • The UCAS tariff calculator shows how many UCAS points a given IB mark is ‘worth’.
 Depending on the university course applied for, a specific subject grade may be required.
+Not all universities rely on UCAS points for IB; many use direct IB scores in their published offers.

 Availability and alternatives